Pawventures

 Mountain West (Colorado, Montana, Wyoming)

 • High altitude intensifies sun exposure.
 Dogs can get sunburned, especially on noses and ear tips.
+Applying a pet-safe sunscreen to exposed areas before heading outside is especially important at elevation.

 • Temperature swings are dramatic.
 Morning lows of 40 degrees can give way to afternoon highs of 85 degrees.